PrePress Express Drum Scanning FAQ

 Is a non toxic petroleum based product with high anti-static properties.

-It cuts down on diffraction of light allowing accurate sampling of film grain, evens the scanner’s focal plane resulting in better focus, less time spent on post scan touchup and provides anti-newton benefits all at once.
+It cuts down on diffraction of light allowing accurate sampling of film grain, evens the scanner’s focal plane resulting in better focus,

 Kami SMF is extremely important for archival quality scanning and negative films.